 Nail your subject line

 Does your inbox feel overwhelmingly congested?
 Chances are, your recipients’ inbox is no different.
-With all of those emails battling it out for attention, you need to craft a compelling subject line which invites the reader to click and read on to your business letter.
-It may seem like a small, unimportant detail – but it can make all the difference between your email being prioritized or perhaps not read at all.
+With all of those emails battling it out for attention, you need to craft a compelling subject line that invites the reader to click and read on to your business letter.
+It may seem like a small, unimportant detail - but it can make all the difference between your email being prioritized or perhaps not read at all.

 In that sense, think of a subject line as a headline - designed to attract attention.
 When crafting your clickable subject line, this marketing expert recommends taking a “U-approach”, inspired by headline writing.
 That means asking yourself these four questions:

 - Useful: Is the promised message valuable to the reader?

 - Ultra-specific: Does the reader know what’s being promised?

 - Unique: Is the promised message compelling and remarkable?